BixData/lua-sgp30/README.md

 # SGP30 Lua driver

-A [lua-periphery](https://github.com/vsergeev/lua-periphery) based sensor driver for the [SGP30](https://www.adafruit.com/product/3709) air quality sensor.
+A [lua-periphery](https://github.com/vsergeev/lua-periphery) based driver for the [SGP30](https://www.adafruit.com/product/3709) air quality sensor.

 The SGP30 requires a delay between making a request and reading a response, which is why a [luasocket](https://luarocks.org/modules/luasocket/luasocket) dependency exists for its _sleep_ capability.

 ## Usage

-Note that this particular device must be asked to perform measurements at 1-second intervals for at least 15 seconds before it begins to function.
+Note that this particular sensor must be asked to perform measurements at 1-second intervals for at least 15 seconds before it begins to function.

 ```lua
 local periphery = require 'periphery'